 It is known to be a nano-coating that prevents the growth of viruses like COVID 19, bacteria, spores, and mould on every surface that is treated.

 Hydrogen Peroxide – this type of chemical is commonly used for commercial and household bleach.
-It can be diluted with water to create a bleach solution which can be used for your disinfection needs.
-You can safely use this on any surfaces and areas.
+It can be diluted with water to create a bleach solution that can be used for your disinfection needs.
+You can safely use this on any surface and area.

 UV Light – some studies show that this method is the most effective way of disinfection.
 UV light is known to disinfect almost all kinds of different surfaces.
 Unlike fogging, UV light does not need to use any harmful disinfectants.

 It also does not leave any residue which means we do not need to neutralize any harmful disinfectant after the disinfection process.
 This method is highly recommended for disinfecting against SARS COV 2.

 Sodium Hypochlorite – is one of the most effective chemicals being used as disinfectants.
 Studies have shown that it has higher efficacy ratings as compared to chlorine dioxide.
 This is also used in room disinfection and you can just let it sit in the air to get the best result.